 Each round of four cards is called a trick.
-The highest card of the suit led wins the trick unless someone plays a trump in which case the highest trump wins the trick.
+The highest card of the suit led normally wins the trick but sometimes that trump suit that I mentioned comes into play.
+If anyone plays a trump then the highest trump card played wins the trick.

 South wins the trick with the ♠A.

 The person who won the trick plays the first card to the next trick.